 You’ll find some of the best kayaking in Alaska around pretty Ketchikan, self-styled “Salmon Capital of the World”.
 The town huddles against the dense, emerald-green backdrop of the Tongass National Forest, the jauntily colored clapboard houses of Creek Street, perched on stilts over the water, a reminder of the town’s Gold Rush origins.

-A kayaking adventure takes you away from the bustle of the town to the remote Tatoosh Islands, the kayaking base a scenic, 15-minute skim across the water by boat.
+One of the best things to do in Ketchikan is to go on a kayaking adventure that takes you away from the bustle of the town to the remote Tatoosh Islands, the kayaking base a scenic, 15-minute skim across the water by boat.
 You’ll then paddle between these low-lying, forested islands, watching out for seals, porpoises, and whales around you, as well as mink and deer on the rocky shores.
 Bald eagles perch imperiously on fallen trees, surveying the glassy water for fish.
 Sea stars and sometimes eerily graceful jellyfish are visible in the clear, still water of this hauntingly beautiful archipelago.

 Summit Lake, near Skagway

 Another watery pursuit from Skagway is canoeing on the aquamarine Summit Lake, accessed by the Klondike Highway.
 The 31-foot canoes are modeled after those used by trappers and prospectors, the difference being a motor to assist, should the wind pick up.
 You’ll paddle along pristine rocky shorelines and into narrow channels and inlets, simply absorbing the peace and the sounds of nature.